sfjs/sf.js/README.md

 Many modules has Event subsystem.
 It's a light event module with methods: on, off, trigger

 ##Ajax
 Ajax based on promises.
-So if you using old browser please add promse polyfill
+So if you using old browser please add promise polyfill

 ### XDomainRequest for IE